n8n Approval Timeouts and Escalation: A Practical Guide

 The Honest Trade-Off

-Building escalation chains in pure n8n works, but it's 15 to 20 nodes per workflow and brittle to change.
-That is the specific pain I am building Humangent to solve.
+Building escalation chains in pure n8n works, but it can become 15 to 20 nodes per workflow and brittle to change.
+That is the specific pain Humangent is designed to solve.

 - Declarative escalation config.
-You define the chain, reviewer A, then team B, then manager C, with timeouts between each, and the platform handles the mechanics.
-Your n8n workflow stays at two nodes: HTTP Request out, Wait for Webhook back.
+You define the chain: reviewer A, then team B, then manager C, with timeouts between each.
+The platform handles the mechanics.
+Your n8n workflow stays focused on the Humangent node and the callback.

 - A single place reviewers look.
-Instead of Slack threads and DMs scattered across channels, pending decisions live in one inbox with deadlines visible.
+Instead of Slack threads and DMs scattered across channels, each reviewer's pending decisions live in their inbox with deadlines visible.
 The point is to make it hard for a request to disappear.

 - Changing the policy without restructuring the workflow.
 Add an escalation level, shift a timeout, swap a reviewer, update configuration, not 20 nodes of If/Wait logic.

-Currently in private beta.
-Early users are shaping which escalation patterns get prioritized, multi-step sequential, branching by risk threshold (auto-approve small refunds, escalate large ones), time-of-day-aware routing (route to whoever is on-call).
-If you have a specific escalation pattern that keeps biting you, that is exactly the input the roadmap needs.
+Phase 0 users help prioritize escalation patterns: multi-step sequential, branching by risk threshold, and time-of-day-aware routing.
+If a specific escalation pattern keeps biting you, that is exactly the input product priorities need.

-None of this is a claim about a finished product.
-It is a description of what I am building and why.
+This is the product model.
 If the problem in this post matches yours, the waitlist is the best way to shape it.

 Timeout Actions Beyond Approve and Reject